 transit_time_labeland apply this attribute to the corresponding products in your feed.
-Use the transit time label in Merchant Center Shipping settings to define a specific transit time for each of the previously defined groups.
+Use the transit time label in Merchant Center "Shipping settings" to define a specific transit time for each of the previously defined groups.
 Transit time labels help give your customers a more accurate estimated delivery date, which can help influence their purchase decision.

-Optional for each product
+- Optional for each product

-Follow these formatting guidelines to make sure we understand the data you're submitting.
+Follow these formatting guidelines to make sure Google understands the data you're submitting.